 Bryant-Greenwell said the entire show became a response to the pandemic.
 “Look at the works, titles, and think differently about what it means.”

-Artist Stephanie Garon’s sculpture of bundles of sticks reflects the burden of women’s roles given the environmental impact.
-Women are often the caregivers, so access to things like clean water are issues women must contend with, said Garon.
+Artist Stephanie Garon’s sculpture of a bundles of sticks reflects the burden of women’s roles given the environmental impact.
+Women are often the caregivers, so access to things like clean water are issues women must contend with, she said.

-“Women and girls are most vulnerable in crises like these,” Garon said.
+“Women and girls are most vulnerable in crises like these.”

 The community and the exhibit

 Although the community could not gather for this year’s exhibition, residents were still willing to host sculptures.